 ‘In many river basins use of water for human purposes through investments in water infrastructure for urban, industrial, and agricultural growth is approaching or exceeding the amount of renewable water available’ (Molle et al., 2006:585).
 IWRM places great emphasis on the creation of an enabling environment to address these issues.
 In particular, there is significant emphasis on legal, institutional and policy frameworks at the basin scale for sustainable resource use and management.
 This is not to say that sustainability is dependent on basin-level institutions and processes alone.
 Indeed, many of the problems as well as the solutions to key water issues lie beyond, below and above the basin scale.

-4.2 International rivers
+4.2 International Rivers

 According to Conca (2006), ‘One of the entry points for institution-building in defence of the world’s watersheds is the fact that nearly all of the world’s largest rivers cross national borders.
 It is estimated that there are at least 263 international river basins, with some estimates going as high as more than 300’.